ChrisAylen/GoogleDocSanitiser/Readme.md

 ## Configuration

 1. Save your Google API credentials in a `google-client.json` file in the project directory.
+2. Rename the `config_example.json` to `config.json`
-2. Update the `config.json` file with your input and output folder IDs from Google Drive.
+3. Update the `config.json` file with your input and output folder IDs from Google Drive.

 ## Usage